nabilac27/42-web_discovery_piscine/docs/README.md

   Adding interactive elements like parallax scrolling and background color changes using JavaScript.

-- **Event Handling**:
+- **Event & Cookies Handling**

-  Understanding how to work with DOM elements, events, and manipulate them with JavaScript.
+  Working with DOM elements and events in JavaScript (such as `onclick` for user interactions), and using cookies to save persistent data (e.g., storing To-Do list items).

 ---